LassePladsen/dotfiles/README.md

-My dotfiles for linux and some other usefull stuff, managed my stow (symlink manager) and git.
+My dotfiles for linux and some other useful stuff, managed my stow (symlink manager) and git.

 # Dependencies
 ```bash